fishline/Py2crazy/README.md

 applications.

-### How do you see line/column number information?

-TODO: write me
+### What did you change in CPython 2.7.5?

+Check out the Git repo and run

+    git diff d36dfc8ffaf5337adb96bd582e0733fe2ffe3f02

+to see diffs against a fresh Python 2.7.5 source distribution.

+Although you might find some ideas in Py2crazy to be useful, its design is ultimately driven by pedagogical goals, not by industrial-strength debugging goals.
+For instance, efficiency wasn't a major concern.

-### Changelog
+### Footer

 Created on 2013-07-03 by [Philip Guo](http://www.pgbovine.net/)
 (philip@pgbovine.net)

-### Acknowledgments

-Thanks to [Ned Batchelder](http://nedbatchelder.com/) for inspiring this project, and for providing technical guidance.
+Special thanks to [Ned Batchelder](http://nedbatchelder.com/) for inspiring this project, and for providing technical guidance.